ThomasDickson/taskly/README.md

 ```

 ## 🧪 Testing

+Using jest, React testing is automated during the Docker build process.

 One challenge I was not able to completely overcome within the project timeframe was integrating automated testing with pytest into the Docker build process.
 The following commands will launch the backend and any associated dependencies and output pytest results.